cssinjs/jss/readme.md

 ### Multiple declarations with identical property names

 I recommend to not to use this if you use jss on the client.
-Instead you should write a function, which makes a test for this feature support and generates just one final declaration.
+Instead you should write a function, which makes a [test](https://github.com/jsstyles/css-vendor) for this feature support and generates just one final declaration.

 In case you are using jss as a server side precompiler, you might want to have more than one property with identical name.
-This is not possible in js, so you can use an array.
+This is not possible in js, but you can use an array.

 ```js
 {